gvwilson/thirdbit/src/fiction/iffy/index.md

 She jumped when someone bellowed,
 "I bloody well do *not* consent!"
-A moment later a door burst open a few steps ahead of her.
+A moment later a door burst open a few steps ahead.
 One of the Marines stepped in front of her and the other took her arm as a roiling knot of arms, legs, and foul language spilled into the corridor.